n1ghtx0w1/oracle-linux/README.md

 - Name: Oracle
     - Name this whatever you like
 - Machine Folder: D:\VMs
     - Store your virtual machine in a location that has available space.
-In my situation I use a dedicated solid state drive for virtual machines, which is, what my D:\ is in this scenario.
+In my situation I use a dedicated solid state drive for virtual machines, which is, my D:\ is in this scenario.
 - Type: Linux
     - This is a Linux distro
 - Version: Oracle(64-bit)